-- (1) are agreements between undertakings, - (2) have as their object or effect the prevention, restriction or distortion of competition within the common market, and - (3) may affect trade between Member States.
+- (i) are agreements between undertakings, - (ii) have as their object or effect the prevention, restriction or distortion of competition within the common market, and - (iii) may affect trade between Member States.

 This article also enumerates situations in which this automatic prohibition is inapplicable.